The Nokia N9 is, without doubt, one

 Nice audio reproduction quality

-Impressively deep and coherent SNS integration throughout the interface
+Impressively deep and coherent SNS

 DivX and Xvid support